Best Practices in Employment Contracts for Overseas based staff

 Upon arrival at the foreign office, the PEO engaged under your CSA should then issue and obtain signatures from any transferring U.S. employees on the Foreign LEC and any local paperwork.
 This Local contract, ideally, will expressly refer to, incorporate by reference, and make binding “the terms and conditions of the Employee’s U.S. Employment Contract and Policy Manual, except where those terms and conditions are inconsistent with or in violation of any of the laws and regulations” of the host country.
 That way it is crystal clear to the employee and PEO that the employee’s rights, duties and responsibilities are simultaneously governed by the terms and conditions of both sets of Contracts.

-One simple document can insure that the PEO and employee both understand the joint nature of the employee’s relationship.
-This document, signed by the PEO and the employee, should set forth in simple language that the Foreign LEC shall govern on local matters, and the standard U.S. EC and PM shall govern on everything else, unless it would be contrary to host country law.
-If you keep a Policy Manual on site at the foreign office, a Notice to this effect can best posted right on top of the Policy Binder.
+One simple document can ensure that the PEO and employee both understand the joint nature of the employee’s relationship.
+This document, signed by the PEO and the employee, should outline in simple language that the Foreign LEC shall govern on local matters, and the standard U.S. EC and PM shall govern on everything else unless it would be contrary to host country law.
+If you keep a Policy Manual on-site at the foreign office, a Notice to this effect can best be posted right on top of the Policy Binder.

 b.
 New U.S. Employee Hired Specifically For Assignment Overseas: Because your U.S. office may be better suited to find, interview, and hire new employees in the U.S. for immediate transfer overseas, the question arises as to whether these employees should be signed to the standard U.S. EC.
 Theoretically, an international PEO could send a qualified hiring agent from the foreign office to the U.S. hiring office to sign this employee only to the Foreign LEC.
 In doing so, the Foreign LEC would need to be crystal clear that the local law of the foreign office, as well as foreign jurisdiction and venue, would govern.